Six Various Types of Charts

 Candles Charts

-Candlesticks charts are used to represent all the info of the price action movement that includes: high price, low price, open price and close price.
+Candlesticks charts are used to represent all the information of the price action movement that includes: high price, low price, open price and close price.

-The length of the body of the candlesticks will determine how much price movement there was between the opening price and closing price for a particular time-frame period.
+The length of the body of the candlesticks will determine how much price movement there was between the opening price and closing price for a given time-frame period.

 These candles patterns include: